 Your child can access dental care under the CDBS through public dental clinics in NSW (including NSW Health school-based dental services) or through private dental providers.

-- Quality of care.
-Regardless of whether your child is eligible for the CDBS, they will still receive the same high standard of care that all our patients receive.
-NSW public dental services have highly trained staff, including dentists, dental therapists and oral health therapists, who are experienced in providing dental care to children.
+Regardless of whether your child is eligible for the CDBS, they will still benefit from the same high standard of care that all our patients receive.
+NSW Health have highly trained staff, including dentists and oral health therapists, who are experienced in providing dental care to children.